Skip to main content

 Career Guides

 Your Alumni Association is here to guide you at every stage of your career.
-Whether you’re a first time job-seeker, or looking to brush off your interviewing skills for a career change, access these Terp-exclusive career guides to stay up to date with best practices and industry trends in your professional world.
+Whether you’re a first time job-seeker or looking to brush off your interviewing skills for a career change, access these Terp-exclusive career guides to stay up-to-date with best practices and industry trends in your professional world.

 These guides will provide you with: